 Ways of having a smooth visual transition when switching users are discussed in the main Multiuser Design document.
 Collabora recommends the use of multiple Wayland compositors, with the first user's session compositor handing over control of the graphics device to a system compositor to perform the switch, which in turn hands over the graphics device to the second user's session compositor.

-${\rm 650}$ $\,$ Collabora recommends in [this section][However, some data will be shared] that with custom views allowing per-user customization.
+Collabora recommends in [this section] [However, some data will be shared] that data for applications and media files be shared among users to avoid duplication, with custom views allowing per-user customization.